 – Intelligent storage servers that offload SQL processing from database servers and deliver up to 2.88 TB/second of scan throughput allow customers to generate deeper data-driven insights with up to 3.1 PB of uncompressed databases and 31 PB of compressed data warehouses.

 – Flexible subscription pricing with online scaling of vCPU consumption enables customers to tightly control costs and meet peak requirements without interrupting operations.

 – Dedicated infrastructure increases workload isolation and security.

 Oracle Exadata Cloud@Customer is the simplest way to move an organization’s business-critical Oracle Database workloads to the cloud.
-Built using the latest Exadata technology, it simultaneously runs Oracle Exadata Cloud Infrastructure and the automated and fully managed Oracle Autonomous Database Service inside customers’ data centers and behind their firewalls to help meet strict data residency and security requirements.
+Built using the latest Exadata technology, it simultaneously runs Oracle Exadata Database Service and the automated and fully managed Oracle Autonomous Database inside customers’ data centers and behind their firewalls to help meet strict data residency and security requirements.

 – Secure deployment behind customers’ data center firewalls enables enterprises to meet data residency, security, and latency requirements

 – Running Oracle Autonomous Database Service and Exadata Database Service concurrently on the same Cloud@Customer infrastructure allows customers to efficiently consolidate workloads in their data centers and develop new applications